 Aged just 18, she led a victory against the English in Orléans, hence her nickname.
 However, by the time she was 19, Joan of Arc was captured in Rouen by the English, who by this point were in control of the city.
 She was tried for heresy and put to death, burned at the stake in the heart of Rouen or so it is alleged.

 Capture of Joan of Arc, Adolf Alexander Dillens, Circa 1850, Courtesy of Wikipedia

-In fact, he’s kind of French because, like much of the nobility of the time, he barely spoke a word of English and spent the majority of his life in Normandy (modern day France).
+In fact, Richard the Lionheart, or ‘Richard, Coeur de Lion’ was pretty much entirely French because, like much of the nobility of the time, he barely spoke a word of English and spent the majority of his life in Normandy (modern day France).
 During his ten year reign, he barely spent six months in England itself.

 Napoleon I in Rouen and life in the Normandy Capital Today